Frequently Asked Questions

 Where do I sleep?

-Accommodations on the tours are usually a combination of primitive camps, organized campsites and budget hotels, right up to forts and palaces.
+Our tours have a wide range of accommodations from primitive roadside camps, organized campsites and budget hotels, right up to forts and palaces.
 Some of our tours are entirely in hotels (read more about our Hotel-to-Hotel tours), while many others are a mix of camping and hotels.
 The Tour d’Afrique is the only tour that is entirely camping.
 When primitive camping in remote areas we will provide water for drinking and cooking.
 At organized campsites there will always be running water and toilets.
 Hotels are booked with two riders to a room.
 We do our best to match up compatible roommates.
-Visit the ‘What’s Included’ page for each tour to see how many nights are in hotels and how many nights are camping.
+On each individual tour page you can see how many nights are camping and how many are hotels.

 What is a typical day like?